auswizard/Dual-Boot-Win11-CachyOS/README.md

 Prerequisites:
 - 1x Bootable USB stick with a Windows 11 installation from ISO file (I used Windows 11 25H2 from UUP Dump)
-- 1x Bootable USB sick with CachyOS installation from ISO file (I used cachyos-desktop-linux-251129.iso) (You can put both ISO's on the 1 USB stick using Ventoy if you prefer, it works fine aswell)
+- 1x Bootable USB sick with CachyOS installation from ISO file (I used cachyos-desktop-linux-251129.iso) (Use rufus to make bootable USB sticks from ISO) // (You can put both ISO's on the 1 USB stick using Ventoy if you prefer, it works fine aswell!)

 Steps:
 1) Make sure the hard drive is formatted first and is completely blank.
 You can boot from the CachyOS ISO and do this inside the live environment.
 I did mine in the BIOS.